FormidableLabs/victory/CONTRIBUTING.md

 ## `package-scripts.js`

 Victory uses [`nps`](https://github.com/kentcdodds/nps) to organize package scripts.
 Check `package-scripts.js` for the full list of commands.
+Note that some of these commands are intended to be run for individual packages but require common development dependencies.
+[Use `lerna exec` to run these scripts](#scoped-package-scripts-with-lerna).

 ### Requirements